Camping With A Baby: 17 Top Tips & Packing Essentials

 Babies

-If you’re breastfeeding then going camping won’t be much adjustment to the normal routine at home.
+If you’re breastfeeding then going camping probably shouldn’t be too different to what you do at at home.
 As there isn’t any specific equipment that you need to bring with you.

 Young children

-For babies that are on solid food it might take a little more planning before setting off on a camping trip.
-Some campsites provide communal fridges for campers to use.
-It’s probably best to check beforehand if this is something that you require when camping with a baby.
+For babies eating solid food you’ll need to do a little more prep before setting off for your camping trip.
+Some campsites have great communal fridges that you can use, and tend to have them advertise on their website as a facility that they offer.
+Just be aware that sometimes these fridges can be really full!
 Or you can take a portable fridge that can either be charged from your car or an electricity point.

 8. Somewhere to sit and play

-There will be times when you’ll need a safe placce put little one down to either lie or sit..
-You’ll want to consider what option works for you and the age of your baby.
+There will be times when you’ll need a safe placce put little one down to either lie or sit.
+You’ll want to think about what option works for you and the age of your baby.
 If you have a very young baby then a play mat might be the perfect solution, or a fold up baby. bouncer.
 As they get older you might opt for a camp chair or high chair.

 A little boy wearing his PJ's and sleeping bag is sat on a blue camp chair.
 Next to him with a sleeping bag on is his baby brother.
 They are both camping.